netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/API-gateway/README.md

     ```

     Check the status of rate limiting policy in CPX.
-You will notice that *rate limiting policy is applied to for coffee beverage application in CPX.
+You will notice that *rate limiting policy is applied to for coffee beverage and frontend hotdrink beverage applications* in CPX.

-    Now try to access ``https://hotdrink.beverages.com/coffee.php ``  from browser frequently and you will find that traffic sent to coffee beverage apps are throttled.
+    Now try to access ``https://hotdrink.beverages.com/ ``  from browser frequently and you will find that traffic sent to front-end hotdrink beverage app is throttled.

 #### Use Case 2: Allow secured API access to white-listed IPs using IP filtering policies